 Transit Security work in and around our system to help protect our customers and employees and keep TransLink property safe.
 The officers patrol by foot, bicycle, bus, and car throughout Metro Vancouver’s transit system.
 They also have a responsibility to act as a major support role for other departments within our transit network, such as Transit Police.
 While on the road, Transit Security respond to calls for assistance throughout the transit network.
 This can range from responding to assaults on or around the transit system, looking for missing people, enforcing the Transit Tariff, issuing fare infraction notices, and managing crowd control during events.

-Riders are an active part of how we keep our transit system safe for everyone.
 When using public transit, please stay aware of your surroundings.
-If you see something, say something — report any unusual behaviour or incidents to a uniformed transit employee or by contacting Metro Vancouver Transit Police.
+If you see something, say something — report any unusual behaviour or incidents to a uniformed transit employee or by texting Metro Vancouver Transit Police at 87.77.77.